-The following three California English-language arts academic content standards from the Writing Conventions strand are assessed on the CAHSEE by 15 test questions and are represented in this booklet by 33 released test questions.
+The following three California English-language arts academic content standards from the Writing Conventions strand are assessed on the CAHSEE and are represented in this booklet by 22 released test questions.
 These questions represent only a few of the ways in which these standards may be assessed on the CAHSEE.